Dear valued client,

 In an effort to minimize the potential for exposing others to illness, we request the following:

-- We ask that all clients wait in their vehicle and call upon arrival so that they may be “checked – in”.
-One of our staff members will transport your pet into the clinic for their appointment and our doctors will communicate with you via phone regarding the diagnosis and treatment plan.
+- We ask that all clients wait in their vehicle and call or text upon arrival so that they may be “checked – in”.
+As of June 14, 2021 we are permitting one person per visit to accompany their pets (masksrequired, regardless of vaccine status).
+Our waiting room will remain closed until further notice – please continue to wait in your vehicle until you are notified that an exam room is ready.
+We will continue to offer curbside service for those that prefer to remain in their vehicles.
+For your curbside visit: one of our staff members will transport your pet into the clinic for their appointment and our doctors will communicate with you via phone regarding the diagnosis and treatment plan

 PROTECTING YOUR PETS: